Undescended Testicle: Fertility ProblemsSkip to the navigation

-Early diagnosis and treatment for an undescended testicle improves chances for fertility in adulthood.
-Generally, doctors recommend surgical treatment to place the testicle in the scrotum by age 1 and no later than age 2.
-The location of the undescended testicle and the boy's age when he is treated influence the outcome.
+Early diagnosis and treatment improves a man's chances of being able to father a child.
+In most cases, doctors recommend surgical treatment to place the testicle in the scrotum by age 1 and no later than age 2.
+How well this works depends on the location of the undescended testicle and the boy's age when he is treated.
 Boys who have one undescended testicle that is just above the scrotum or low in the inguinal canal are more likely to be fertile than boys who have two undescended testicles that are high in the inguinal canal or in the abdomen.

 Other Works Consulted